labbsr0x/servlet-monitor/README.md

 application.version=${project.version}
 ```

-Check into your jar or war package if the file `classes/application.properties` exist and the property value is the same of the pom.xml file.
+Make sure the file `classes/application.properties` exist into your jar or war package and the property value is the same of the pom.xml file.

 ### Exporting metrics